Grow Room Ventilation System for Oyster Mushrooms

 Why Mushrooms Need Ventilation

-• For 20-50 tons of substrate – A snail fan is required.
+• 20-50 tons of substrate: A heavy-duty "snail" blower is required.

 air duct for oyster mushroom

-2. Duct size and airflow speed
+2. Duct Size and Airflow Velocity

 The central duct is the largest, while side ducts have a smaller diameter (as shown in the photo).

-• They help maintain a consistent speed of 8-9 m/s (26-30 ft/s)
+▶️Nozzles create directed air jets that ensure the air actually reaches the mushrooms.
+They maintain a consistent discharge speed of 8-9 m/s (26-30 ft/s).

 стаканы в воздуховодах для вешенки

-3. Internal air circulation (Recirculation)
+3. Internal Air Circulation (Recirculation)

-4. Heating with an аir-water heat exchanger
+4. Heating with an Air-Water Heat Exchanger

 5. Mushroom exhaust fan